patelvivekdev/next14-remix-contacts-rebuild-v2/README.md

-# Next 14 "Remix Contacts" Rebuild V2 with Drizzle ORM and Turso DB
+# Next 15 "Remix Contacts" Rebuild with Drizzle ORM and Turso DB

+> This repo is from  [Aurora Scharff](https://github.com/aurorascharff/next15-remix-contacts-rebuild-v2).

 ## Using bun